Nazca lines: Alternative speculations

-Claims of alien influence
+Pseudoscientific extraterrestrial origin

-Swiss writer Erich von Däniken was fascinated by Nazca and was also a strong believer in extraterrestrial visitations.
-Von Däniken writes about his beliefs about archaeological sites such as the Egyptian pyramids, Stonehenge, and Easter Island, and how they are connected to extraterrestrials.
-He often explains the origins of religions as reactions of ancient people when they came in contact with an alien race.
+Swiss pseudoscientific writer Erich von Däniken was fascinated by Nazca and was also a strong believer in extraterrestrial visitations.
 Von Däniken published a best-selling book titled Chariots of the Gods? in 1968.
-In this book he describes his theory that these mysterious lines were used as landing sites for UFOs.
-He theorized that the shapes and lines were made by aliens and were created to help steer their spaceships, as well as work as landing pads.
-Von Däniken claimed the patterns at this site looked very similar to a modern airport and used this as evidence that proved that aliens used this area as a landing place for their spaceships.
+In this book he describes his theory that the lines were used as landing sites for UFOs.
 Däniken claimed that the Nazca lines site reflected visits by astronauts from other worlds, who became the creators of ancient civilizations.
 According to Von Däniken, Sanskrit literature describes a story in which an aircraft landed on Earth, and the local people watched in amazement as "human-like beings with golden, shimmering skins" walked, mined for metals and then flew away in their ship.
 These ancient astronauts supposedly soon returned where they built landing tracks and then eventually left forever.
 The amazed Native Americans then considered Nazca a place of pilgrimage and generations of their people built more figures and runways as an invitation for gods to return, but they never did.
-Another of Erich von Däniken's theories about the Nazca was that figures that were found on Nazca clay vessels, which he assumed to be astronauts, were "flying gods" that were visiting from other worlds.
-He trashes and rebukes scientists who have studied Nazca, their research using radiocarbon tests to date the figures, their analyses of ceramic shards at the various sites, and also their careful dissections of Native American religious beliefs.

-At the time of Erich von Däniken's publishing of "Chariots of the Gods?", scientists and archeologists such as Maria Reiche declared that his ideas were absurd and should be discarded.
+At the time of Erich von Däniken's publishing of Chariots of the Gods?, scientists and archeologists such as Maria Reiche declared that his ideas were absurd and should be discarded.
 These scientists and archeologists also were able to prove that these lines could have been made using simple tools that would have been available to the people at the time they were created.
-Erich von Däniken's books "Arrival of the Gods" and "Chariots of the Gods?" were considered to not have any intellectual credibility or literary merit.
-Before Von Däniken's work other authors had presented ideas of extraterrestrial contact with ancient humans, but he failed to credit these authors, even when making the same claims and also using identical or similar evidence.
+Erich von Däniken's books Arrival of the Gods and Chariots of the Gods? were considered to not have any intellectual credibility or literary merit.
+Before Von Däniken's work, other authors had presented ideas of extraterrestrial contact with ancient humans, but he failed to credit these authors, even when making the same claims and also using identical or similar evidence.
 Nevertheless, Von Däniken's books drew in thousands of visitors and believers to the site.